 Music is a huge part of many TikTok trends and videos, probably due to the fact that the app used to be known as Musical.ly, where users would lip sync to songs or audio clips.
 That concept still exists in many videos on TikTok, but more commonly songs go viral by being used in dance trend videos, where thousands of users do a choreographed dance or action to a specific song.

-Trends are a large part of the TikTok ecosystem.
+However, the app is changing quickly and trends are also a large part of the TikTok ecosystem.
 Not only do trends encourage users to actively participate and post videos, but they also create a sense of community within the app.
 In general, TikTok videos are goofy, authentic, and raw.
-You won’t see lots of editing like you might on a platform like YouTube.
+You won’t see lots of editing like you might on a platform like YouTube or Instagram.

 Our Work on TikTok with Banila Co

-Banila Co is a Korean skincare brand who recently launched in the United States market.
+Banila Co is a Korean skincare brand who launched in the United States market.
 Their most popular product is Clean It Zero, a 3-in-1 cleansing balm that removes makeup and cleanses skin without irritation.
 They’re incredibly popular among Gen Z and have a low price point, making them an ideal brand to try out TikTok.

 We reached out to a range of TikTok influencers—some with tons of followers, some with fewer followers, as well as a differing ages.
-We sent them a free tub of Clean It Zero, and gave them minimal instructions.
+We sent them a free tub of Clean It Zero and gave them minimal instructions.
 All they had to do was create a video of them melting off their makeup with Clean It Zero to the song “Melt” by E40 and include the hashtag #TheMeltChallenge.

 No influencers were paid, and we didn’t provide a ton of guidelines for the videos.
 We wanted the content to be organic and creative, which TikTok influencers excel at.